Henry Sherry House

 The Henry Sherry House is a historic house located in Neenah, Wisconsin.

-Home with 4-story tower and porte cochere, designed by Waters in High Victorian Gothic style with some Queen Anne decoration and built in 1883.
+Home with 5-story tower and porte cochere, designed by Waters in High Victorian Gothic style with some Queen Anne decoration and built in 1883.
 Sherry was a lumberman with interests in northeastern and central Wisconsin.
 The house was later the home of Hugh Strange of the Strange Lumber Company.

 It is a masonry two-story Late Victorian Gothic-style house, upon a limestone ashlar foundation, built in 1883.
-It has a four-story square tower.
+It has a five-story square tower.

 Henry Sherry was a successful lumberman.

 The house was added to the State and the National Register of Historic Places in 1999.